 Rental housing and specially adapted homes

-Housing SA and community housing providers can provide specialised rental houses for people with disability or medical needs.
-They generally do not provide any personal support, but help with housing and maintenance issues.
+Housing SA and community housing providers can provide specialised rental houses for people with a disability or medical needs.
+They generally do not provide any personal support but help with housing and maintenance issues.

 Houses may include modifications such as:

 - widened doors and hallways

 - lowered kitchen benches.

 A guardianship order, administered by the South Australian Civil and Administrative Tribunal (SACAT), can help people to manage their personal finances and may be essential for successful independent living in some situations.